BlinkTrack: Feature Tracking over 80 FPS via Events and Images

 \subsection{Ablations}

-To evaluate the distinct contributions of each integrated network component on tracking accuracy and stability, we conducted a series of ablation studies on real data EC\cite{ec} and EDS\cite{eds} and occluded data EC-occ and EDS-occ outlined in Tab. \ref{tab:ablation}.
+To evaluate the distinct contributions of each integrated network component on tracking accuracy, we conducted a series of ablation studies as outlined in Tab.~\ref{tab:ablation}.

-\paragraph{Feature Pyramid} We use a Feature Pyramid to take both the perception field and accuracy into account.
-We experiment with replacing the Pyramid Feature Encoder with a single patch like \cite{deepev} do, which achieves worse performance because of the scarcer information from the patch, indicating that the pyramid has a contribution both on tracking accuracy and occlusion.
+{\textbf{Feature Pyramid.}} The feature pyramid is used to take both the perception field and accuracy into account.
+We conducted experiments replacing the pyramid feature encoder with a simple patch encoder\cite{deepev}, which resulted in reduced performance due to the limited information from the encoder.
+This outcome suggests that the Feature Pyramid enhances tracking accuracy and effectively handles occlusions.

-\paragraph{LSTM Module} Our event module employs two LSTM modules, designed for delivering feature and displacement information.
-We tested versions with one of the LSTM modules removed and a version with no LSTM modules.
-The results show that removing any LSTM module leads to performance loss, demonstrating the contribution of both LSTM modules.
+{\textbf{LSTM Module.}} Our event module utilizes two LSTM modules, specifically designed to convey previous feature and displacement information.
+We evaluated variants with one LSTM module removed and another without any LSTM modules.
+The results indicate that removing either LSTM module results in a decline in performance, underscoring the contributions of both modules.

-\paragraph{Correlation Vector} The Deep-EV-Tracker\cite{deepev} uses the U-Net bottleneck vector as the reference vector to correlate with the target feature map, while we believe the reference vector should come from the reference feature map considering symmetry.
-So we conduct an experiment on it, in which the vector from the reference feature map performs better.
+{\textbf{Correlation Vector.}} The Deep-EV-Tracker\cite{deepev} uses the U-Net bottleneck vector as the reference vector for correlating with the target feature map.
+However, we propose that the reference vector should be derived from the reference feature map to maintain symmetry.
+Our experiment indicates that using the vector from the reference feature map yields better performance.

-\paragraph{Dataset} In this experiment, we train our event module and Deep-EV-Tracker\cite{deepev} respectively on the MultiTrack and MultiFlow\cite{multiflow} datasets and evaluate average performance of the two methods on the two datasets.
-Although we view MultiTrack as a supplement to MultiFlow rather than a complete replacement, the results show that our MultiTrack dataset still outperforms the MultiFlow dataset on average metrics.
-This suggests that MultiTrack can unleash more potential of modules.